Tamarou/nerdfight.online/site/content/en/about/privacy.md

 from our service, with the exception of any records we must retain to document compliance with regulatory requirements.

-As part of the day to day operation of Dreamwidth Studios, we will make regular copies of the data contained in the databases for backup purposes.
+As part of the day to day operations, we will make regular copies of the data contained in the databases for backup purposes.
 These backups can potentially contain deleted data for several weeks or months.
 These backups will also be governed by the rules for disclosure of personally-identifying information.

 ## Outside Vendors